a-JAVA-chip-frappuccino/Aviation-Accidents-Analysis/README.md

 plt.show()
 ```

-### A somewhat similar conclusion can be reached in this information as above.
-The fewer engines in an aircraft, the more fatal crashes it corresponds to.
-This could be explained by multi-engine craft having more trained flight crew, as concluded previously.
+A somewhat similar conclusion can be gleaned from this data as from the previous set.
+The fewer engines an aircraft has, the more likely that plane is to be involved in a crash.
+This could be explained by multi-engine craft having more trained flight crew and pilots, as well as to the inherent "redundancies" built into multiple engines (if one engine is lost, additional engines can temporarily keep the plane afloat if need be).

-### A similar recommendation here would be to once again utilize larger aircraft for flight in order to reduce the number of fatal incidents, as well as to prioritize multi-engine craft over glider and prop planes.
+A recommendation from this data would be to once again utilize larger aircraft for flight in order to reduce the number of fatal incidents, as well as to prioritize multi-engine craft over glider and prop planes.